plusjade/jekyll-bootstrap/_posts/2011-12-29-jekyll-introduction.md

 3. **Jekyll liquifies posts and templates.**
   Next jekyll loops through each post file and converts (through markdown or textile) and **liquifies** the post inside of its respective layout(s).
-  Once the post is parsed and liquified inside the the proper layout structure, the layout itself is "liquified".
+  Once the post is parsed and liquified inside the proper layout structure, the layout itself is "liquified".
   **Liquification** is defined as follows: Jekyll initiates a Liquid template, and passes a simpler hash representation of the ruby site object as well as a simpler hash representation of the ruby post object.
 These simplified data structures are what you have access to in the templates.